Integrated fisheries management plan summary: Crab by trap — Pacific Region, April 1, 2025 to March 31, 2026

 Economic profile of the fishery — IFMP Section 4

 In 2022, British Columbia’s commercial crab fishery accounted for over 51% of the wholesale value of the province’s wild shellfish products.
-The 2022 coast-wide commercial landed value is estimated to be $97.3M which is below the previous five year average.
+The 2023 coast-wide commercial landed value was $113 M, which is roughly on par with the previous five year average.

 Access and allocation — IFMP Section 7